+Aim for ten questions.
 Too many questions will take your students too long.
-You want it to take less than five minutes for them to complete.
+You want it to take between five and ten minutes for them to complete.
 Plus, more questions will not really give you any additional data.

 Not sure how to make a Google Form?
 Check out this awesome tutorial from Surfing to Success!

 If your questions are focused enough on a single objective, your students will either know it, or they wont.
 Students take the assessment, Google Forms grades it, you collect the data.
 With ten questions, you can easily convert the results into a percentage.

 Give your students a time limit.
 If a student does not finish, assume they need help with the topic!